Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 the family of Pope Paul III, had several possessions: some of them were grouped in the

-the Grand Duchy of Tuscany invaded the papal possessions in Romagna so that Pope Urban VIII was forced to ask for a truce and eventually had to sign the 1644 Peace of Ferrara which returned the Duchy of Castro to the Farnese.
+the Grand Duchy of Tuscany invaded the papal possessions in Romagna so that the Pope was forced to ask for a truce and eventually had to sign the 1644 Peace of Ferrara which returned the Duchy of Castro to the Farnese.

 (left) Inscription celebrating the improvements made by Cardinal Antonio Barberini to the street linking Via Urbana to